Taiwolawal/darey.io-pbl/project15.md

 ![image](https://user-images.githubusercontent.com/50557587/150141661-66347683-fa22-4463-be6b-be4ac3a7a2db.png)
 ![image](https://user-images.githubusercontent.com/50557587/150141832-3b711557-d388-4c41-8642-2625a62cbe80.png)

 Create certificate, ensure domain purchased is transferred to AWS Route 53.
-The purpose of the certificate is mainly because of the load balancer which will need a certificate because it listens to traffic from port 443.
+The certificate is needed mainly because of the load balancer which will need a certificate because it listens to traffic from port 443.
 Ensure to create record on Route 53 after creating the certificate.
 ![image](https://user-images.githubusercontent.com/50557587/150143152-d06bc918-c9ec-487a-b06f-c8b7985b6859.png)
 ![image](https://user-images.githubusercontent.com/50557587/150143710-6a50797b-503a-49c0-807e-901aac13d93f.png)